jallanxjallan/onemanairforce/adaptation/stories/cameron_gets_edited.md

 readership.
 Syd suggests Cameron go to the national library and read the book *Recruit to Revolution*, which has a chapter on Freeberg, and all the historical background Cameron needs.

+says it is an "important piece of Indonesian history."
+However, he noticed that, bases on his own extensive readings of the period, Muharto has misremembered some historical events.
+Syd
+suggests that Cameron fact-check the piece by reading contemporaneous newspaper accounts available in the newly opened national library.
+Syd tells Cameron that a friend of his, Victor, a Dutch national turned Indonesian who was noted journalist in the Soekarno era, is in the archives section most most mornings.
+He would be happy to give Cameron a hand.